DiogoRibeiro7/DiogoRibeiro7.github.io/_posts/2024-09-27-entropy_data_science.md

 - Anomaly Detection
 - Data Science
 - Machine Learning
+seo_description: An in-depth exploration of how entropy plays a critical role in data science and machine learning, including decision trees, uncertainty quantification, and information theory.
+seo_title: 'Entropy in Data Science and Machine Learning: Comprehensive Analysis'
+summary: This article explores how entropy, a concept from information theory, is used in data science and machine learning.
+It delves into entropy’s role in decision trees, classification, clustering, anomaly detection, and reinforcement learning.
+tags:
+- Entropy
+- Information Theory
+- Machine Learning
+- Data Science
+- Decision Trees
+- Probability
+title: 'Entropy in Data Science and Machine Learning: A Deep Dive'
 ---

 ## **Entropy in Data Science and Machine Learning: A Deep Dive**